Plan Your trip

 • All meals (B, L, D) on OPEN/CHOICE Menu whilst on a trek with tea & coffee.

-• Twin-sharing accommodation at Hotel Dandelion or a similar category for 2 nights.
+• Twin-sharing accommodation at 3 star hotel in Pokhara for 2 nights.

 • Internal flight (KTM-PKR).